dario-vega/demo-lab-baggage/README.md

 2. Create an API Key and Auth Token for your user
 3. Create a VCN with Internet Connectivity (VCN Wizard)
 4. Allows TCP traffic for ports: 443 HTTPS
-5. Create the dynamic group and the policies
+5. Create the dynamic group and the policies (guideleness are provided in privs/dynamic-group directory)
 7. Create the NoSQL Tables
 9. Create the Function Application
 10. Create a VM instance - linux 7
 11. Configure the local machine for test (follow the Instructions in the OCI Console - Getting Started for this application)
-12. Deploy and test the functions
+12. Deploy and test the functions in this github repository
 13. Create the Stream
 14. Create and configure the Service Connector
 15. Create and configure the API Gateway